马上注册,结交更多好友,享用更多功能,让你轻松玩转社区。

 Since NBAs have infinitesimally small delay (similar to delta-delays), while, BAs dont have this - so, fundamentally, we want to ensure that the “data” path should have atleast one NBA, and, clock path should have NO NBAs.

+While writing a code, it might be difficult to keep track of which component (or, signal) is going to be into Data-Path, and, which one into Clock-Path.
+Hence, following a very simple discipline should solve the problem: All register assignments should have an NBA, and, all combinatiorial assignments should have a BA.
 So, in the path to “D2”, the C1 --> Q1 path will be an NBA.
 Just one NBA in the path is good enough to ensure predictability, as long as there is no NBA (and, any other delay) in the “C2” path.

 In the world of VHDL, such a simple discipline does not work.
 The closest modeling of NBA (from delta-delay perspective) is “signal”.
-The other alternative way of assigning values is through variables, which don’t have delta-delays, and hence, are Analogous to BA.
+The other alternative way of assigning values is through variables, which don’t have delta-delays, and hence, are analogous to BA.
 However, in VHDL all inter-process communication can take place only through signals.
 Variables can not be used for inter-process communication.
 Hence, even combinatorial devices have to be modeled using “signals” – which bring in the deltas into picture.
 Hence, this problem of “race” has to be managed through either delta-balancing or through explicit delay assignment in VHDL.

 By the way, these days, it has been observed that some High Level Synthesis tools are putting NBAs even for combinatorial signals (in Verilog).
 This is done in order to maintain exact equivalence with the corresponding VHDL, where, these things were modeled as Signals, rather than Variables.
 In such cases also, such tools need to take extra precaution to have minimum number of combinatorial signals getting assigned using NBAs - rather than putting NBAs everywhere.
 Typically, these are signals which are crossing the “process” ("always" block) boundaries.
 Secondly, these signals should never lie on the clock path.
 Else, there would be an NBA on the clock path also, and, the same issue of unpredictability would still remain.